Usability

 “Use red asterisks — they’re the standard for showing required fields.”

-Standards are wonderful, but if I asked my mom with is the international symbol for a required field, she would look at me like I was on drugs (not much different than today, but still).
+Standards are wonderful; but if I asked my mom what is the international symbol for a required field, she would look at me like I was on drugs (not much different than today, but still).

 Here’s a few truths about form design that I’ve discovered in my time by testing actual users.